czarandy/reading/biographies.md

 * Elon Musk by Ashlee Vance (***)
 * Steve Jobs by Walter Isaacson (*****)
 * The Innovators: How a Group of Hackers, Geniuses and Geeks Created the Digital Revolution by Walter Isaacson (***)

-## Misc
 * Alexander Hamilton by Ron Chernow (****)
-* The Professor and the Madman: A Tale of Murder, Insanity, and the Making of the Oxford English Dictionary by Simon Winchester (**)

 ## Autobiography/Memoir
 * iWoz by Steve Wozniak (****)